INDIVIDUAL PORTRAIT SESSION

 - Wear some makeup to bring out your features, the camera tends to wash people out slightly.
 If you plan to use the images professionally (on your website for example), you could even have your hair and makeup professionally done before your session.
 I can personally recommend Justine O, or Julz from Made You Blush, but you may already know a hair and makeup artist, or you could ask friends for recommendations.

 - Bring a hairbrush.
 I generally advise women to wear their hair down or partly down.
 If you wear it in a ponytail it can look like you have no hair from some angles.
+Also, I generally advise not to try out a completely new hairstyle before your shoot.

 - Make sure you are looking generally 'well-groomed'.
 For example, ladies; pluck your eyebrows and have your roots done, gents; make sure you are freshly shaven (unless you're going for the beardy look).
 If we are shooting in your home, workspace, or studio, make sure it's looking 'well-groomed' too!